vlayer-xyz/vlayer/bash/doc.md

-# E2E Testing
+# E2E Testing Setup

 ## Overview

-This document describes the complete end-to-end (E2E) testing flow for the vlayer system.
-E2E tests provide comprehensive validation by initializing all necessary services, configurations, and components, running test scenarios, and cleaning up resources.
-This ensures tests run in a controlled environment that simulates real-world conditions.
+This document describes the setup phase of end-to-end (E2E) testing for the vlayer system as implemented in the `e2e-test.sh` script.
+The setup phase initializes all necessary services, configurations, and components required for testing.

 ## Key Components